lennart-benschop/agon-forth/forth24/README.md

 Make sure you have the files on the SD-card, in particular the forth24.bin file.
 When your autoexec.txt causes your machine to start up in BASIC, make sure to leave BASIC by typing the following command: `*BYE`

+It is advised to copy all of the forth16, forth24, forthlib, examples and examples_agon directories to your SD card and keep the files in these directories.

 At the MOS command prompt type: